deepkit-rest/rest/src/rest/README.md

 ### Pagination

-The default paginator `RestNoopPaginator` won't do any processing to the `Query` object, but there are two other paginators implemented for you: `RestOffsetLimitPaginator` and `RestPageNumberPaginator`.
-To enable advanced pagination, we need to specify the paginator we want to use:
+The default Entity Paginator `RestNoopPaginator` won't do any processing to the `Query` object, but there are two other Entity Paginators implemented for you: `RestOffsetLimitPaginator` and `RestPageNumberPaginator`.
+To enable advanced pagination, we need to specify the Entity Paginator we want to use:

 ```ts
 class BookResource implements RestResource<Book>, RestPaginationCustomizations {